barakman/solidity-math-utils/README.md

 ### Prerequisites

-- `python 3.9`
+- `python 3.12.3`

 ### Execution

-In order to allow rapid testing and verification, all modules (contracts and libraries) have been ported from Solidity to Python:
+In order to allow rapid testing and verification, all modules have been ported from Solidity to Python:
 - The emulation modules themselves are located under [FixedPoint](project/emulation/FixedPoint)
 - The corresponding floating-point functionality is located under [FloatPoint](project/emulation/FloatPoint)
 - A set of unit-tests for various functions (one per function) is located under [emulation](project/emulation)